Business Continuity Management

 Principles in BCM

-- The protection of the integrity of life and limb of employees, customers and affected persons has the highest priority
+- Protecting the integrity of life and limb of employees, customers and those affected has top priority

-- The resilience of the company must be increased
+- The protection of the environment and sustainability must be ensured

 These principles are covered and best guaranteed by the use of bcNAVIGATOR: